skip to Main Content

 Time: 9:00 a.m. – 5:00 p.m.

-Format: In-person and live video conference for distance students
+Format: in-person and live video conference for distance students

 Course Description:

-Professor: Dr. Max Rogland
+Professor: Dr. Loyd Melton

-Research Professor of Old Testament
+Distinguished Professor of New Testament Emeritus

 Email: melton@erskine.edu